 Behind the scenes

+Obedience is my preferred sport with my dogs, but I also show them in Denmark and around Europe, so I drive Europe flat in my Caddy.
 I would like to work in herding but for herding you need land and sheep and I have neither.
 Also I need more time than the 24 hours the day offers me now ;-) Heaven tried sheep 1 time and was a natural.
 She rounded up the sheep, when the instructor was explaining me some tricks.
+Impressive!

 The kennel name is carefully put together from my 2 first girls.
 Heart comes from Vida's kennelname Heartbreaker, and Haven comes from Heaven, but since Hearthaven both sounds better and gives better meaning than Heartheaven, I ended up with Hearthaven.
 The meaning itself is also so incredibly me - My hearts place to go whenever it hurts, is presicely the dogs, so a better name I could not ask for.
 Thank you Naja Baaring for coming up with that genious mix of my 2 girls!

 I try to stay well educated in "dogs" in general, but the more I learn, the more I find that I need to learn and study, so I don't believe I ever finish learning "dog".
 Our kennel club offers many great seminars, and I have offcourse finished the "breeders education".
 I attend a lot of handling and training seminars as well, and I have been to a seminar on color genetics, which is very interesting.
-I am also eduacated through the Kennel Club as trainer so I weekly teach puppy and young dogs class which I truely enjoy.
+I am also educated trainer through the Kennel Club.

 Look under "NEWS" for latest updates and results